Annual Official Art Contest

-In its over five-year history, Can’t Stop The Serenity has raised more than half a million dollars for Equality Now.
+CSTS Logos 2006-2019Over the years, Can’t Stop The Serenity has raised more than a million dollars for Equality Now.
 We can do even more good works, but only if people show up!
 That’s where you come in.
-Since we’ve been doing this for more than half a decade now, the novelty factor has worn off, which means it’s more important than ever before to build excitement for CSTS.
-The logo, poster and t-shirts are critical tools for raising awareness about the event, building excitement, and getting people into theaters around the world.
-Good luck!
-We can’t wait to see your submissions!
+Since we’ve been doing this for well over a decade now, the novelty factor has worn off, which means it’s more important than ever before to build excitement for CSTS.
+Having new and eye-catching CSTS promotional artwork designed each year is a critical tool for raising awareness about the charitable events, building enthusiasm, and getting people into theaters around the world.

-The complete rules for the annual Promotional Art Contest:
+The Complete Rules for the Annual CSTS Promotional Art Contest

 • Because this is about Equality Now and Peace in the ‘Verse, there should be no overt violence portrayed within the art.